peachiiyz/SpaceBugs/README.md

 Navigate to installation directory.
 Open game file
-Execute the PyInstaller file name SpaceInvaders
+Execute the PyInstaller file named SpaceBugs

 Press Start to play, Quit to exit

+Only works on Windows PCs.